MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-container-integration.md

     If you run multiple containers with services that need to communicate with each other your are responsible for service registry, service discovery and service monitoring.

 2. **Service Fabric Services inside a container**
-In this scenario you build Service Fabric stateless and stateful services the same way you are buillding native Service Fabric services and package them inside a container.
+In this scenario, you build Service Fabric stateless and stateful services the same way you are building native Service Fabric services and package them inside a container.
 This will give you all the benefits of native Service Fabric services, such as networking naming service support, self-reporting of instance’s load metrics and integration with code, config, & data upgrades, just to name a few, in addition to higher isolation levels provided through containers.